ibm-cloud-docs/vpc/vpc-user-permissions.md

 {{site.data.keyword.vpc_full}} uses role-based access control that enables account administrators to control their users' access to VPC resources.
 Access can be assigned to individual users or to groups of users by using {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM).
 {:shortdesc}

+For more information about IAM roles, see [IAM roles and actions](/docs/vpc?topic=vpc-iam-getting-started#iam-roles).
+For more information about the minimum IAM roles that a user or service ID need to interact with an {{site.data.keyword.vpc_full}} (VPC) infrastructure resource, see [Required permissions](/docs/vpc?topic=vpc-resource-authorizations-required-for-api-and-cli-calls).
+{: note}

 This document shows examples of how the account administrator can use the {{site.data.keyword.cloud_notm}} console to grant the correct permissions for managing VPC infrastructure resources.
 It covers the following scenarios: